On this page

 These guidelines will help home-based ECE services understand how to meet the requirements of regulation 28(2)(c).
 They were developed in consultation with representatives of the home-based ECE sector and replace previously published information on this topic.

-This means coordinators are expected to have monthly face-to-face contact with all educators and children enrolled in the service.
+This means persons responsible/s are expected to have monthly face-to-face contact with all educators and children enrolled in the service.
 Observations of the child should primarily occur during a child’s enrolled hours in the home in which the child is enrolled for education and care.
 This ensures that, in addition to assessing the provision of education and care, the coordinator can check the home is a safe environment that is being maintained to meet licensing standards.
 The best way to achieve this is by visiting the home regularly.

-- 43: Curriculum standard
+- 43: Curriculum standard.

-- 44(1)(d)(i): the person responsible must supervise children and educators at all times children attend the service and
+- 44(1)(d)(i): The person responsible must supervise children and educators at all times children attend the service and

 - 47: Governance, management, and administration standard.

-Coordinator visits outside children’s normal enrolment hours
+Person responsible visits outside children’s normal enrolment hours

-Regularity of coordinator observations
+Regularity of Person responsible observations

 - If the child is present, the scheduled visit goes ahead.